seahorse-is-bored/PowerPoint_Anki_Macro-Addon/README.md

 To import into anki go to tools -> Import from PowerPoint

 **Macro**
-You need to add this to your PowerPoint file when you save it locally, or you can make a template or something - all it does is export the notes and the file path to a location called ~/.anki:
+You need to add this to your PowerPoint file when you save it locally, or you can make a template or something - all it does is export the notes and the file path to a location called ~/.anki-PPT

+you may have to grant access to powerpoint

 **Addon**
 Create an addon folder (mine was called 123_321) and add the file __init__.py